-When Coinbase launched less than a decade ago, there was little competition.
-The most significant player at the time was the infamous MtGox Bitcoin exchange.
+Popular cryptocurrency broker and exchange Coinbase first debuted over a decade ago.
+At the time, there was little competition.
+The most significant player back then was the infamous MtGox Bitcoin exchange.
 Market participants were few and far between.
 There were a handful of platforms on which to buy Bitcoin or other cryptocurrencies.

-Why is Coinbase so successful?
+What is the secret of Coinbase’s success?
 Why does it appeal to so many people?
 What are the features that make it a standout amongst its competition?
 We are answering these questions and many more in this review.

 What is Coinbase?

 Coinbase is a cryptocurrency exchange that was co-founded in 2012 by Brian Armstrong (CEO) and Fred Ehrsam (Board Director) as part of the 2012 YCombinator cohort (S12).
 We may refer to Coinbase as a crypto exchange, and it may have started as one, but over the years, it has expanded its offering to include much more than just buying, selling, and trading crypto assets.

 The platform is headquartered in San Francisco, California, with over 1,700 employees distributed across the world.
 It has users from over 100 countries on the platform.

 It offers brokerage services, a trading platform, a staking pool, a storage vault, crypto custody facilities, a stablecoin, a debit card, and a standalone wallet, among other products and services.
 Let’s take a closer look at the features Coinbase provides and what makes it a top-tier crypto company helping bring blockchain technology to the masses.